 - Do not have treatment options available to them

 - Worry about the anonymity of their treatment

-Many people mistakenly believe that only young women are affected by an eating disorder.
-In reality, anyone can develop an eating disorder, regardless of gender, age or social status.
+Many people mistakenly believe that only young women are affected by eating disorders.
+But anyone can develop an eating disorder, regardless of gender, age, or social status.